saritasa-nest/saritasa-dotnet-tools/docs/messages/index.rst

 There are certain goals we want to achieve with pipelines:

-- Provide ``ServiceProvider`` instance with correct scope.
+- Resolve dependencies for handlers.
+For that we need ``ServiceProvider`` instance with correct scope.
-- Keep middlewares as singletons.
+- Provide common way to process messages.
+It is done using middlewares.
-- Provide execution environemnt for every request.
-It should be thread safe.
+- Make your system more loose coupling.

 In general you should work with ``IMessagePipelineService`` class.
 It has two main properties: